vlolteanu/lab-mininet2/README.md

 **TASK 1**: Familiarize yourself with gnuplot.
  * Inspect the four files.
  * Run the script and inspect the output.
-(The result is a carricature of what we'll be producing today.)
+(The result is a caricature of what we'll be producing today.)

 Vanilla TCP
 -----------